neelchauhan/OnionLauncher/README.md

 ## Getting

-Provided that you have all the dependencies installed, to get OnionLauncher from a Git clone:
+Provided that you have all the dependencies installed, to get and launch OnionLauncher from a Git clone:

 	$ git clone https://github.com/neelchauhan/OnionLauncher.git
 	$ cd OnionLauncher/OnionLauncher/